 All clinicians holding a licence to practice should maintain their CPD commitments, whether or not they work full time.
 However, we recognise that some circumstances make it difficult or impossible to engage in CPD.
 These are some of the circumstances that merit special consideration.

 Sick leave, maternity leave or other career breaks

 If you need to take time away from your career, you should make up any shortfall in your CPD activity over the remainder of the five year recertification cycle.
 You can do this in advance and/or once you have returned to work.
 If you are absent for more than year, please ask the Faculty for advice.
-You can call our Membership Team on +44(0)20 7724 5534 or you can use our Contact Us form.
+You can call our Recertification Team on +44(0)20 3198 3180 or +44(0)20 7724 5620.

 Work in isolated environments outside the UK